Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits: classical -matrices and 3D (quantum) gravity

-It follows that all the triangular $r$-matrices (i.e. satisfying the classical Yang-Baxter equation) listed in the previous Section are not compatible with the Fock-Rosly construction and can not be employed in defining the quantum 3D gravity models.
+(let us stress that $\epsilon^{012} = -1$).
+The question that we need to answer is which of the antisymmetric $r$-matrices $r_A$ listed in the previous Section are compatible with the Fock-Rosly construction (FR-compatible) in the sense of (\ref{grav6}).
+In particular, it is clear that all triangular $r$-matrices (i.e. satisfying the classical Yang-Baxter equation) are not FR-compatible and can not be employed in defining the quantum 3D gravity models.

-Following the discussion from Subsec.~\ref{sec:5.2}, one can show that all nontrivial (i.e. belonging to seven Stachura classes $r_1$-$r_7$, see (\ref{eq:A0.04}-\ref{eq:A0.07})) antisymmetric $r$-matrices that we derived via quantum IW contractions can be transformed by the appropriate algebra automorphisms into the following ones:
+It is actually sufficient to consider Poincar\'{e} $r$-matrices without Abelian terms (i.e. belonging to seven Stachura classes $r_1$-$r_7$ with $\theta,\theta',\theta_{\mu\nu} = 0$, cf. (\ref{eq:A0.04}-\ref{eq:A0.07})).
+Following the discussion from Subsec.~\ref{sec:5.2}, one can show that all such $r$-matrices that we derived via quantum IW contractions (cf. (\ref{eq:37.03}-\ref{eq:37.07})) can be transformed by the appropriate algebra automorphisms into the following ones:\footnote{For certain values of the parameters, some $r$-matrices may be related to other ones, e.g. $\hat r_6(\hat\gamma,\hat\varsigma = 0) = \hat r_2(\hat\gamma,\hat\eta = 2\hat\gamma)$.}

-where we have to identify $\hat{\bar\chi}/2 = \hat\chi$ to obtain $\hat r_5$ from $\hat r_I^a$ in (\ref{eq:32.04i}).
-We also absorbed imaginary units $i$ into the deformation parameters, so that they all become imaginary-valued.
-However, in 3D gravity we have to replace them all with real values, since we need $r$-matrices that are Hermitian, in contrast to anti-Hermitian ones considered in the previous sections (as introduced in (\ref{eq:30.01a})).
-For certain values of the parameters, some $r$-matrices may be related to other ones, e.g. $\hat r_6(\hat\gamma,\hat\varsigma = 0) = \hat r_2(\hat\gamma,\hat\eta = 2\hat\gamma)$.
+where we have to identify $\hat{\bar\chi}/2 = \hat\chi$ to obtain $\hat r_5$ from $\hat r_I^a$ in (\ref{eq:37.04}).
+In the context of 3D gravity, we take deformation parameters to be real-valued, since we need $r$-matrices that are Hermitian, in contrast to anti-Hermitian ones considered in the previous Sections (as introduced in (\ref{eq:30.01a})).

-The antisymmetric $r$-matrices (\ref{eq:60.01}) are known to be associated with particular quantum Hopf-algebraic deformations of the $D = 3$ Poincar\'{e} algebra. $\hat r_3$, $\hat r_2$ and $\hat r_4$ describe respectively the (twisted) time-, space- and lightlike $\kappa$-deformations (see \cite{Borowiec:2006jt} for the lightlike deformation and \cite{Lukierski:2005tn} for the twist), while $\hat r_6$ is a special combination of the twisted space- and lightlike $\kappa$-deformations; $\hat r_1$ and $\hat r_5$ are quasi-Jordanian deformations (cf. \cite{Lukierski:2017qy}) and $\hat r_7$ is obtained from a Drinfeld double of the $D = 3$ Lorentz algebra (what is explained below).
+The antisymmetric $r$-matrices (\ref{eq:60.01}) are known to be associated with particular quantum Hopf-algebraic deformations of the $D = 3$ Poincar\'{e} algebra. $\hat r_3$, $\hat r_2$ and $\hat r_4$ describe respectively the (twisted) time-, space- and lightlike $\kappa$-deformations (see \cite{Borowiec:2006jt} for the lightlike deformation and \cite{Lukierski:2005tn} for the twist), while $\hat r_6$ is a special combination of the twisted space- and lightlike $\kappa$-deformations; $\hat r_1$ and $\hat r_5$ are quasi-Jordanian deformations (cf. \cite{Lukierski:2017qy}) and $\hat r_7$ is obtained from a Drinfeld double of the $D = 3$ Lorentz algebra (see Subsec.~\ref{sec:6.4}).
 Furthermore, the $r$-matrices (\ref{eq:60.01}) satisfy the following set of Yang-Baxter equations